gatling/gatling/src/sphinx/advanced_tutorial.rst

 Until now we used ``check`` to extract some data from the html response and store it in session.
 But ``check`` is also handy to check some properties of the http response.
-By default Gatling check if the http response status is *20x* or *304*.
+By default Gatling checks if the http response status is *20x* or *304*.

 To demonstrate failure management we will introduce a ``check`` on a condition that fails randomly::